 4G – the mobile network that’s used around the world to make calls, send messages and surf the web.
 Now there are plans for 4G to be replaced by, you guessed it, 5G – a new, faster network that has the potential to transform the internet.
 5G is a software defined network – it means that while it won’t replace cables entirely, it could replace the need for them by largely operating on the cloud instead.
 This means it will have a 100x better capacity than 4G – which will dramatically improve internet speeds.

 For example, to download a two-hour film on 3G would take about 26 hours, on 4G you’d be waiting 6 minutes, and on 5G you’ll be ready to watch your film in just over three and a half seconds.
 But it’s not just internet capacity that will be upgraded.
 Response times will also be much faster.
 The 4G network responds to our commands in just under 50 milliseconds.
 With 5G it will take around one millisecond – 400 times faster than a blink of the eye.
-Smartphone users will enjoy a more streamlined experience but for a world that is increasingly dependant on the internet just to function, a reduction in time delay is critical.
+Smartphone users will enjoy a more streamlined experience but for a world that is increasingly dependent on the internet just to function, a reduction in time delay is critical.

 A specialized agency at the United Nations that develops technical standards for communication technologies is International Telecommunication Union (ITU).
 This body proposed rules for radio spectrum usage and telecommunications inter-operability.
 In 2012, the ITU created a program called “IMT for 2020 and beyond” (IMT-2020) to research and establish minimum requirements for 5G.
 After years of work, the agency created a draft report with 13 minimum requirements for 5G in 2017.